dking1077/confine-web-app/README.md

 ## What it does

-A user submits a search (e.g. a track, album, or artist).
+A user submits a search (e.g. a track or an artist).
 The request is validated, queued as a background job, and resolved through a layered lookup: cache first, then external APIs (MusixMatch for metadata, OpenRouter for AI-assisted parsing of ambiguous input), with results persisted for reuse.
 The user then works with results in a tabbed workspace, moving items through analysis and processing steps.

 - Authenticated search with JWT access/refresh tokens
 - Async processing via Celery, so slow third-party API calls never block a request